afiune/lookup/README.md

 lookup - Lacework CDK Component
 ====

-Example of a component for the Lacework CLI that does security lookups.
+Example of a component using Lacework SDK's that does security lookups.